solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-14 [Financial Times: Sustainable businesses should be ‘long-term greedy’](https://www.ft.com/content/bd30c5ec-20a9-11e9-a46f-08f9738d6b2b)

 2019-03-14 [Financial Times: Boldness in Business person of the year: Sir Tim Berners-Lee](https://www.ft.com/content/9d3205a8-15af-11e9-a168-d45595ad076d)
+* TimBL mentioned
+* Pods mentioned
+*	Thousands of developers across 26 countries are experimenting with 50,000 **Solid** personal online data stores (**PODs**).
+The company is also collaborating with some bigger partners, including an Indian telecoms company and the UK’s National Health Service, to explore how Solid could be configured at scale.
+To that end, Inrupt is aiming to complete a multimillion-dollar fundraising by the end of March, enabling it to launch a user product by the end of the year.
+In tech jargon, Solid is aiming to “re-decentralise” the web, returning ownership of data to the users who generate it and empowering them to give consent to others to access it.
+“Solid solves a few problems at once because it is a paradigm shift,” says Sir Tim.
+“But if you had to pick one it would be: giving people complete **control of their data.**”

 2019-03-14 [Hiltop Monitor: World Wide Web Celebrates 30th Anniversary](http://hilltopmonitor.com/2019/03/world-wide-web-celebrates-30th-anniversary/)
 * TimBL mentioned